syncfusion-content/fileformat-docs/File-Formats/XlsIO/UWP.md

 ---
-title: WinRT
+title: UWP
-description: Briefs about loading and saving an Excel document in WinRT platform.
+description: Briefs about loading and saving an Excel document in UWP platform.
 platform: file-formats
 control: XlsIO
 documentation: UG
 ---
-# WinRT
+# UWP

-In order to use XlsIO in your WinRT application, please add the required assemblies in your WinRT application.
+In order to use XlsIO in your UWP application, please add the required assemblies in your UWP application.
 Refer [Assemblies Required](/File-Formats/XlsIO/Assemblies-Required).

 ## Loading the document

-The below code snippet illustrates how to load an Excel file using file picker in WinRT.
+The below code snippet illustrates how to load an Excel file using file picker in UWP.

 {% tabs %}